 We sell only 4000 camping tickets.
 We normally sell out, so purchase your tickets early.
 Click for tickets.

 CAMPING GUIDELINES & INFO

 Who Can Camp?
 To camp at Grey Fox, you must purchase a full festival ticket holder (age 13 and up) may camp during the festival.
 Also, children 12 years and under are admitted free with a ticketed parent or guardian.

 Campsite Space: Think small.
 Please do not take more than 20×25 feet per campsite.
 You may save two small camping spots until NOON on Thursday.
 Even so, if you see someone looking for a camping spot, please welcome them in.
 We like to call this Compassionate Camping, and being kind and welcoming to everyone is very important.
 Saving space ends at noon sharp.
 Please leave all your big stuff (ping pong tables, couches, etc.) back home.
 Bring only what you need.
 Click for What to Bring List.

 Camping Areas: There are six types of camping at Grey Fox: Quiet Camping, Pickers Paradise, Generatorville, Family Camping, High Meadow, and Staff Quiet Camping.
 Each is described below:

 Quiet Camping: If you like to turn in early, this is the place for you.
 DO bring your earplugs.
-Even though late night pickers and partiers will be a ways away from you, music and laughter travel.
-In your area, we ask that people be as quiet as possible from 10pm to 7am.
+Music and laughter travel.
+In this area, we ask that people be as quiet as possible from 10pm to 7am.

-Pickers Paradise: Staying up late your thing?
-Like to pick until the cows come home and get to know your neighbors after the music ends?
-You should head for Pickers Paradise for sure.
+Pickers Paradise: Like to pick until the cows come home and get to know your neighbors after the music ends?
+Head for Pickers Paradise.
 No time limits.
 Just be mindful of your neighbors and follow the golden rule.

 Family Camping: Got kids that spend a lot of time at the Family Tent or at the Kids Academy?
 Family Camping is nestled around those venues, so this will be a convenient spot for you to camp.
 It’s not a quiet zone, so bring earplugs for when you turn in.